coderefinery/manuals/zoom-mechanics.md

 There are also signals for faster and slower and with this you can indicate to us whether we should adjust the speed.

+## Zoom doesn't have to fullscreen when someone shares their screen.

+By default, when someone shares their screen, Zoom goes into fullscreen mode.
+This can be inconvenient when you need to see multiple windows at once.
+You can disable this with Settings → Screen Share → "Enter full screen when participants share".

 ---

 This is licensed under [CC-BY](https://github.com/coderefinery/manuals/blob/master/LICENSE)